SkillsUnion/tamkeen-software/docs/3-backend/java-oop-01/accessor-mutator.md

+# Accessor and Mutator Methods

 ## Lesson Objectives

-- Understand the Concept of Encapsulation and its role in object-oriented programming.

-- understand how access modifiers (private, public, protected, default) control access to class members in Java

-- Encapsulate class data by using private fields and providing public getter and setter methods.
+- Encapsulate class data by using private fields and understand how to access and modify the values using Accessor and Mutator methods.

-## Encapsulation, Accessor and Mutator Methods
+## Introduction

 In the previous lesson, we learned how to use access modifiers to control access to methods.
 We can also use access modifiers to control access to attributes.
 We refer to class attributes and methods as **class members**.